New Student Orientation

 - Can I register for classes and/or take placement testing?

-- Yes, there is time set aside for during each orientation session for students to meet with an advisor along with time set aside for testing.
+- Yes, there is time set aside during each orientation session for students to meet with an Advisor.
+Students should review their Program of Study to prepare for advising and registration.
 Check out the Placement Testing Webpage to prepare for the test and review your Program of Study to prepare for registration.

 - What if I cannot attend one of the Summer Orientation dates?

 - We provide a variety of sessions to accommodate the busy schedules of our new students.
-If you are unable to attend one of our Summer Orientation sessions due to an insurmountable hardship, please email us and we will assist you with finding a solution.
-Vacations, summer jobs, and other obligation are important, but New Student Orientation helps students prepare for a successful college career, and in the long run, is a great investment of time for both new students and their families.
+If you are unable to attend one of our Orientation sessions, please consider registering for an Online New Student Orientation sessions.